junglok/tem-docs/docs/apps/cryosparc.md

 #### **2.2.
 Checking the status of CryoSPARC instance**

-On the node tem-cs-al9.sdfarm.kr or tem-ui-al9.sdfarm.kr where the CryoSPARC instance's running,
+On the node tem-cs-al9.sdfarm.kr or tem-ui-al9.sdfarm.kr where the CryoSPARC instance's running, the result of `cryosparcm status` command is as follows:

 ``` bash
 $> cryosparcm status